dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/environments/dbt-cloud-environments.md

 ## Types of environments

 In dbt Cloud, there are two types of environments: deployment and development.
-Deployment environments determine the settings that will be used when jobs created within that environment are executed.
-Development environments determine the settings that will be used in the dbt Cloud IDE for that particular dbt Cloud Project.
-Each dbt Cloud project can only have one single development environment, but can have any number of deployment environments.
+Deployment environments determine the settings used when jobs created within that environment are executed.
+Development environments determine the settings used in the dbt Cloud IDE for that particular dbt Cloud Project.
+Each dbt Cloud project can only have a single development environment but can have any number of deployment environments.

 |  | Development Environments | Deployment Environments |
 | --- | --- | --- |